UNNATURAL:

 Social Acceptance: The Power of Other People’s Perceptions

 Many behaviors that are found in all human societies are unique to the human species, including the use of fire and the cooking of food, a complex spoken language, religious worship, singing and dancing, and our uniquely human expressions of emotion.
 These and other universal human behaviors show that we have all inherited a definable human nature that evolved during our species’ long history as hunters and gatherers, but our human natures never evolved to harmonize with the unnatural world of modern industrial society.
-Yet we go through life with little or no awareness of this disharmony, because the human brain naturally adapts to almost any condition as long as it is persistent—and accepts the perceptions of the people around us, even when they fly in the face of reality.
+Yet we go through life with little or no awareness of this disharmony, because the human brain naturally adapts to almost any condition as long as it is persistent, because we naturally accept the perceptions of the people around us, even when they fly in the face of reality, and because it is human nature to submit to the will of authority figures.

 Chapter 2: A Rising Tide of Unhappiness